gamemanual0/gm0/source/docs/hardware-basics/servo-guide/choosing-servo.rst

   Thus, the principle is that components should be light and not reverse direction suddenly to prolong :term:`servo <Servo>` life.

-Shock load is impacted directly by the material the :term:`gears <Gear>` are made from.
+Shock load resistance is impacted directly by the material the :term:`gears <Gear>` are made from.
 This ranges from plastic to titanium, so let’s go down the list, starting from the weakest.